Bald Mountain: White/Blue Loops

 Buy the $.99 downloadable map!(This map is not geo-referenced)

 Is there nothing finer in May than a hike in the woods?

 Probably not.
-There's no bugs, there's no scorching temperatures that slow you down in August, there's few people.
+There are no bugs, there are no scorching temperatures that slow you down in August, there are few people.
 What you will find are trilliums, marsh marigolds and other wildflowers bursting into bloom, trees greening the forest after a long winter of white and brown and, of course, the high piping whistle from a chorus of spring peepers.

 When the temperatures finally break 50 degrees or – gosh forbid - hit 60 degrees in late April or early May, the White Loop is a fine choice for your first hike of the spring in Oakland County.
 Part of the Bald Mountain’s North Unit Trails, White Loop is only 2.1-mile long but by adding Blue Loop the outing becomes a 3.6-mile hike that stays in the woods the whole time and passes views of five lakes as well as numerous ponds, streams and wet areas.
 Peeper country.